 So far around a half of the initial pressing of 1,000 singles has been mailed out to well-known subversives on the press, radio and club scene, with stray copies exchanging hands for up to £30 in under-the-counter deals.
 That makes official calls for any existing copies to be destroyed something of an expensive proposition.NME, 11 Apr 1987

-Cauty and Drummond would subsequently remove the samples in question to release a clean but not entirely sample-free All You Need Is Love (106bpm) shortly thereafter.
+Cauty and Drummond would subsequently remove the samples in question to release the cleaner but still not entirely sample-free All You Need Is Love (106bpm) shortly thereafter.

 Tracks & Formats